 This information remains displayed only as long as the button is held down.
-To cancel any type of correction and return directly to dynamic unbalance, press the button will put you back to c1-c2.
+To cancel any type of correction and return directly to dynamic unbalance, press that returns to c1-c2 mode.

-Manual Dimension Presetting (Use only in particular cases or for test)
+875 - Manual Dimension Presetting (Use only in particular cases or for test)

-c1-c2/STATIC/t1-t3/c1-t3 Wheel Rims (use for setting dimensions in AUTO CALIBRATION)
+875- c1-c2/STATIC/t1-t3/c1-t3 Wheel Rims (use for setting dimensions in AUTO CALIBRATION) - Setting:

-- Setting: